gridsim/semsim/README.md

 SemSim is a full python project thus as long as Python is installed on your system you can install it by moving in the root folder (the folder this README file should be) and run :
-    python setup.py install
+    python setup.px install

-In some systems you need Administrator right to run this command.
+Warning : SemSim requires these packages to be used in full :

+ * gridsim
+ * influxdb

+4. Run
+===
+SemSim is an executable project thus you can run it by moving in the root folder (the folder this README file should be) and run :
+    python main.py

 Warning : SemSim requires these packages to be used in full :